Needs of Our

-In addition, we represent both businesses and individuals in disputes involving real estate, including situations where a property has multiple owners.
+In addition, our White Plains real estate lawyers represent both businesses and individuals in disputes involving real estate, including situations where a property has multiple owners.
 We have handled many partition actions for both residential and commercial properties.
 Many properties have more than one owner, and disputes often arise over ownership, especially where the property is inherited after the former owner passes away.
 We will bring the proper legal action to resolve any such disputes expeditiously, including handling any necessary estate filings.

 Our estate attorneys are prepared to advise their clients on whether a trust is appropriate for their needs and will prepare such a trust after consultation.
 For instance, a testamentary trust, which takes effect after death, is a provision contained within a Will and may have the intent of preserving assets for particular beneficiaries or reducing taxes.
 An inter vivos or Living Trust is immediately effective and provides protections for the client, particularly if the client may become disabled and unable to manage her affairs.
 Our attorneys also commonly draft the following trusts, which apply to particular clients’ situations and may reduce tax consequences: Medicaid Trust, Special Needs Trust, Life Insurance Trust, Qualified Personal Residence Trust and Charitable Trusts.